navikt/reops-meta/tooling/docker-and-docker-compose.md

 # docker and docker-compose

-to provide a runtime for colima, we recommend docker.
+To provide a runtime for colima, we recommend docker.

 ```bash
 brew install docker